 Lakes District Council

-Chambers Electronics manufactures the Radio Beam Bike and People Counter used by the Queenstown Lakes District Council.
+Chambers Electronics (external link) manufactures the Radio Beam Bike and People Counter used by the Queenstown Lakes District Council.

 Figure 6 - Chambers Electronics' Bike and

 This device operates at a range of up to 3.5 m and uses a 12 volt battery that operates for 100 days before charging is required.
 The total cost of the counter, two batteries, a battery charger, mounting posts, loggers and computer software is approximately $7500.

 These are made from piezoelectric material, which is buried underground and detects changes in pressure when bicycles are ridden over the surface.